koechlm/Vault-Job-Processor---iLogic-Extension/README.md

 The iLogic Extension for Vault Job Processor allows configuring the iLogic AddIn of Vault-Inventor-Server and provides a custom job as a framework.
 Administrators can configure which iLogic rules to run on Lifecycle State Transitions and which iLogic rules being available for interactive, manual job submission on selected files.
+Install the extension on
+- Job Processor only for iLogic-Jobs submitted through lifecycle transitions
+- Any Vault Client for user-interactive job submission

 INTRODUCTION:
 ---------------------------------